pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 ## <a id='connect-aws-eks-clusters'></a> Failure to connect to AWS EKS clusters

-When connecting to AWS EKS clusters an error might appear with the text `Error: Unable to connect: connection refused.
-Confirm kubeconfig details and try again` or `invalid apiVersion "client.authentication.k8s.io/v1alpha1"`.
+When using the Tanzu CLI to connect to AWS EKS clusters, you might see one of the following errors:

+- `Error: Unable to connect: connection refused.
+Confirm kubeconfig details and try again`
+- `invalid apiVersion "client.authentication.k8s.io/v1alpha1"`

 **Explanation**